assemblyco/CodingStandards/README.md

 #### Functions

 1. Keep functions short, and try to not go past three lines of indentation.
-If the function you are writing feels to complex break it out into sub tasks, or consider writing a Class to encapsulate it.
+If the function you are writing feels too complex break it out into sub tasks, or consider writing a Class to encapsulate it.
 2. When writing functional async code with callbacks, avoid nesting callbacks.

 #### Syntax